 |Tonnage||850 ton (425 last)|

-The wreck was discovered by a South African Salvage team lead by Brian Clark and Tubby Gericke in 1979.
-They managed to salvage 6 large bronze cannons adorned with beautiful carvings andthe crest of the Amsterdam chamber of the VOC.
+The wreck was discovered by a South African Salvage team led by Brian Clark and Tubby Gericke in 1979.
+They managed to salvage six large bronze cannons adorned with beautiful carvings and the crest of the Amsterdam Chamber of the VOC.
 Lead ingots were also salvaged from the wreck site.

-Other salvors attempted to recover valuable items from the wreck with succes.
+Other salvors attempted to recover valuable items from the wreck with success.
 Jimmy Rawe and Arthur Ridge recovered about 7000 coins from the site, most of them Mexican pillar dollars.
-Knowing that there was treasure to find at the site attracted many rival teams of divers trying to make profit.
+Knowing that there was a treasure to find at the site attracted many rival teams of divers trying to make a profit.

-Obviously this feverish searching for treasure had a destructive effect on the site of the wreck.
-Explosives were used against concretion and the context of the artifacts was completely destroyed by the treasure seekers.
+Obviously, this feverish searching for treasure had a destructive effect on the site of the wreck.
+Explosives were used against concretion and the context of the artefacts was completely destroyed by the treasure seekers.
 No professional archaeological research has been done on the Reijgersdaal.

-Protected in terms of the National Heritage Resources Act, No.25 of 1999.
+The wreck site of the Reijgersdaal is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
-The may not be disturbed without permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.
+They may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artefacts removed from the wreck may not be traded without SAHRA's permission.